 Businesses are typically unable to operate as usual during an emergency.
 They may close temporarily due to government action or other precautions.
 If your workplace is currently closed, you may need to know if your employer still owes you wages for the hours you’re unable to work.
 That depends on whether you’re an exempt or non-exempt employee.

-Exempt employees (those who earn an hourly wage) are not entitled to pay for hours they aren’t able to work.
+Non-exempt employees (those who earn an hourly wage) are not entitled to pay for time they aren’t able to work.
 The Department of Labor mandates that you’re only owed wages for actual hours worked.
-If your job shuts down temporarily, your employer doesn’t owe you any wages during the time it’s closed.
+If your job shuts down temporarily, your employer doesn’t owe you any wages during the time of closure.

 If you’re a salaried worker (exempt employee), you may still receive wages, even if your workplace shuts down.
 If your job closes but you still worked part of that week, your employer must pay you a full week’s salary.
 However, they aren’t obligated to give you vacation pay.
 If you’ve accumulated paid time off or vacation pay, your boss might require that you use these hours to cover missed workdays during the closure.

 Your employer will have to give you a full week’s wages with no deductions if you don’t have enough paid time off to cover your missed days.
-If your employer hasn’t followed these rules, speak with our employment law team to find out what your options are.
+If your employer hasn’t followed these rules, speak with our employment law team to learn about your options.

 Final Paycheck Laws in Arizona

 If you just lost your job, you’re likely concerned about when you’ll get your last paycheck.
 State law determines rules for final paychecks concerning both the employer and employee.
 If you were laid off, you must receive all wages your employer owes you by the regularly scheduled pay period or within the following week (whichever comes first).
 Employers who fail to follow these laws may be subject to a civil action and end up owing far more to the employee.